emestiza/Project-2-Frontend/README.md

 #### MVP

-- Create and setup JavaScript files for backend
-- Create and setup controllers, models, and routes for backend
-- Create and setup server for backend
 - Create and setup HTML, CSS, and JavaScript files for frontend
 - Create responsive design and hamburger menu icon
-- Pull in projects via API call from MongoDB Atlas
+- Pull in API data from MongoDB Atlas
-- Deploy server via Heroku
+- Organize API data
 - Deploy application via Netlify
 - Use Bootstrap to improve UX and UI for frontend